j-p-courneya/Intro-Python-Bioinformatics/_episodes/01-intro.md

 ~~~
 {: .output}

-You can press `q` to quit out of the editor this opened in (`less` if you're interested!).

-IPython also has shell-like behaviour in that you can use the up arrow to go to previous commands
-and `Tab` to auto-complete a function or variable name:
+Jupyter Notebooks also have shell-like behavior in that you can use `Tab` to auto-complete a function or variable name:

 ~~~
 pri [Tab]